 GSW founder Steve Treseler is a Seattle-based saxophonist, teaching artist, and author.
 DownBeat magazine calls his music “beautifully crafted ensemble pieces—whether free, through-composed, or somewhere in between.”
-He and trumpeter Ingrid Jensen are co-leaders of the album Invisible Sounds: For Kenny Wheeler on Whirlwind Recordings, a project that was featured in the New York Times, DownBeat, and on NPR’s Jazz Night in America.
-Steve leads the In Motion Quartet, Electro-Acoustic Trio, and Radiant Fields: an experimental meditation for solo saxophone and electronic effects.
+He and trumpeter Ingrid Jensen are co-leaders of the album Invisible Sounds: For Kenny Wheeler on Whirlwind Recordings, a project that was featured in the New York Times, DownBeat and on NPR’s Jazz Night in America.
+Steve leads the In Motion Quartet and presents Radiant Fields: an experimental meditation for solo saxophone and electronic effects.

 Steve holds a Bachelor of Music from New England Conservatory and a Master of Music from the University of Washington.
 He is a Conn-Selmer endorsing artist.